 The broadening of UXD has created a much sharper vision of what goes into designing systems beyond simple visual design decisions.

-The broadening of UXD has created a much sharper vision of what goes into designing systems beyond simple visual design decisions.
+The expansion of UXD has created a much more intelligent view of what goes into designing systems beyond simple visual design decisions.
 We all know white space and font choices are important.
-We know that visually simple designs that draw the users attention to content is more important than flashiness.
+We are aware that visually simple designs that draw the users attention to content are more important than flashiness.
 However, beyond that, what are some of the other elements of UXD that go beyond visual design in an enterprise setting?

 Interactivity Time Frames